Conditions of study for visiting students or researchers

-There are several ways in which foreign nationals may seek to spend time as a visiting student at the Faculty of Social Sciences:
+There are several ways in which foreign nationals may seek to spend time as a visiting student or a researcher at the Faculty of Social Sciences:

 Where your home university has an exchange agreement with Charles University (either bilaterally or under the terms of the EU ERASMUS Programme), it may be possible to come to Prague as an exchange student.
 Please ask the Office of International Programmes at your own university or see our Partner Universities webpage.

 Where the government of your country has a cultural agreement with the government of the Czech Republic, it may be possible to obtain a government scholarship.
-Please ask at the Ministry of Education in your home country.
+Please ask at the Ministry of Education in your home country or see details of the programme and list of eligible countries at Czech Ministry of Education webpage.

 You may enrol privately as a fee-paying visiting scholar in our programme of Short Study Visits.

-The criteria for admission as a visiting student are less strict than those for admission to a full-time course of study.
+The criteria for admission as a visiting student or a researcher are less strict than those for admission to a full-time course of study.
 However, they cannot under any circumstances end their studies at the Faculty of Social Sciences by being awarded a degree.
-Visiting student status is thus most suitable for students who are already enrolled at a different university abroad, and who wish to familiarise themselves with conditions in the Czech Republic.
+Visiting student status is thus most suitable for students or researchers who are already enrolled at a different university abroad, and who wish to familiarise themselves with conditions in the Czech Republic.

-A proven ability to study in the Czech language is not always a condition of entry for visiting students; however, it would be an advantage, and admission to certain subjects (especially Journalism) may be restricted on the grounds of language ability.
+An ability to study in the Czech language is not a condition of entry for visiting students and researchers; however, it would be an advantage, and admission to certain subjects (especially Journalism) may be restricted on the grounds of language ability.

-You can download the Application for visiting students here.
+You can download the Application for visiting students and researchers here.

 Conditions of Short Study Visit Programme

-The Short Study Visit Programme is essentially designed to give foreign students an opportunity to visit our Faculty on an informal basis.
+The Short Study Visit Programme is essentially designed to give international students or researchers an opportunity to visit our Faculty on an informal basis.
 Short Study Visits are currently available at all five of the Faculty's institutes, and in all subjects offered.
 Visits may be arranged for any length of time from a minimum of four weeks to a maximum of two semesters, according to the applicant's own preferences.
-Although the bulk of the Faculty's teaching is conducted in Czech, some of our courses are taught in English, French or German.
+Although the bulk of the Faculty's teaching is conducted in Czech, a large number of our courses are taught in English, French or German.

 As part of our Short Study Visit programme we offer the following: